1perseverance/IS-Bittensor-Staking-Toolkit/README.md

 ### `IS_subnet_analysis.py`

 Network wide snapshot of all active subnets.
 Ranks by emission APY minus positive dilution (conservative real yield proxy).
-Use this first to get a read on which each subnets to stake in.
+Use this first to get a read on which subnets to stake in.

 Shows:
 - Emission APY (raw yield)